Italian Rum Cake

 Italian sponge cake

-• Preheat the oven to 340ºF/170ºC.
-Butter a 8 or 9 inch (20 or 23 cm) springform cake pan and then line completely with parchment paper.
+- Preheat the oven to 340ºF/170ºC.
+Butter a 8-inch or 9-inch (20 or 23 cm) springform cake pan and then line completely with parchment paper.
 Sieve the flour and set aside.
 (See notes 1 and 2 below).

-• Once the eggs have been whipped, stop the stand mixer and add in the flour a little at a time.
+- Once the eggs have been whipped, stop the stand mixer and add in the flour a little at a time.
 Fold the flour in with a large spatula, taking care to slowly incorporate it with gentle movements from the bottom up.
+Folding the flour in carefully is very important.
+Do not beat the batter or it will deflate and the cake won't rise.

 Crema pasticcera (Italian pastry cream)